Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Pillar.CostOptimization.md

 [Azure.NIC.Attached](../rules/Azure.NIC.Attached.md) | Network interfaces (NICs) that are not used should be removed. | Awareness
 [Azure.Resource.UseTags](../rules/Azure.Resource.UseTags.md) | Azure resources should be tagged using a standard convention. | Awareness
-[Azure.ServiceBus.Usage](../rules/Azure.ServiceBus.Usage.md) | Regularly remove unused resources to reduce costs. | Important [Azure.VM.DiskSizeAlignment](../rules/Azure.VM.DiskSizeAlignment.md) | Align to the Managed Disk billing increments to improve cost efficiency. | Awareness
+[Azure.ServiceBus.Usage](../rules/Azure.ServiceBus.Usage.md) | Regularly remove unused resources to reduce costs. | Important [Azure.VM.DiskAttached](../rules/Azure.VM.DiskAttached.md) | Managed disks should be attached to virtual machines or removed. | Important
+[Azure.VM.DiskSizeAlignment](../rules/Azure.VM.DiskSizeAlignment.md) | Align to the Managed Disk billing increments to improve cost efficiency. | Awareness
 [Azure.VM.PromoSku](../rules/Azure.VM.PromoSku.md) | Virtual machines (VMs) should not use expired promotional SKU. | Awareness
 [Azure.VM.ShouldNotBeStopped](../rules/Azure.VM.ShouldNotBeStopped.md) | Azure VMs should be running or in a deallocated state. | Important